Electric-field control of magnetic anisotropies: applications to Kitaev spin liquids and topological spin textures: Acknowledgments

-\textit{Acknowledgments.---} The authors are grateful to Tetsuo Hanaguri for fruitful discussions.
-S.C.F. and M.S. are supported by a Grant-in-Aid for Scientific Research on Innovative Areas ”Quantum Liquid Crystals” (Grant No. JP19H05825).
-M.S. is also supported by JSPS KAKENHI (Grant No. 20H01830)
+The authors are grateful to Tetsuo Hanaguri and Minoru Kanega for fruitful discussions.
+S.C.F. and M.S. are supported by a Grant-in-Aid for Scientific Research on Innovative Areas ”Quantum Liquid Crystals” Grant No. JP19H05825.
+S.C.F. is also supported by JSPS Grants-in-Aid for Transformative Research Areas (A) “Extreme Universe,” (Grants Nos.
+JP21H05191 and 21H05182) and by JSPS KAKENHI (Grants Nos.
+JP20K03769 and JP21K03465).
+M.S. is also supported by JSPS KAKENHI (Grant Nos.
+20H01830 and 20H01849) and by a Grant-in-Aid for Scientific Research on Innovative Areas “Evolution of Chiral Materials Science using Helical Light Fields” (Grants No. JP22H05131 and No. JP23H04576) from JSPS of Japan.